Current and Past Community-Based Restoration Projects

 Rogue Basin Tributaries Initiative

-Rogue Basin Partnership will be awarded up to $583,000 over three years to implement multiple fish passage barrier removal actions across the Rogue Basin in the state of Oregon.
+Rogue Basin Partnership was awarded up to $583,000 over three years to implement multiple fish passage barrier removal actions across the Rogue Basin in the state of Oregon.
 Restoring hydrologic function and increasing availability of spawning and rearing habitat will benefit Southern Oregon/Northern California coho salmon, which are listed as threatened under the Endangered Species Act.

 Salmon SuperHwy Aquatic Organism Passage and Stream Restoration

-Trout Unlimited will be awarded up to $1,244,159 over two years to remove six barriers in the Tillamook and Nestucca watersheds of Oregon and restore fish passage to 15.3 miles of habitat.
+Trout Unlimited was awarded up to $1,244,159 over two years to remove six barriers in the Tillamook and Nestucca watersheds of Oregon and restore fish passage to 15.3 miles of habitat.
 Together with partners, Trout Unlimited will remove the current barriers and replace them with bridges or larger culverts.
 Restoration will benefit Oregon Coast coho salmon (listed as threatened under the Endangered Species Act), Chinook and chum salmon, steelhead and cutthroat trout, and several lamprey species.

 Fish Passage Restoration in Alaska